Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 ### Lab Environment

-You will use the Ubuntu VM inside your web lab for today's activities.
+You will use your local Vagrant virtual machine for today's activities.
 Please note that instructors and students have different access credentials.

+  - Instructor access:
+    - Username: `instructor`
+    - Password: `instructor`

+  - Student access:
+    - Username: `sysadmin`
+    - Password: `cybersecurity`

 :warning: **Heads Up**: In the event of lab malfunctions, use a backup zip file containing this module's student activity directories.

   - [Backup Student Activity Directories: Terminal Module](Resources/terminal.zip)